Pacing your story feature

 This describes the scenery that Merry and Pippin encounter after escaping from the Orcs.

 “The ground was rising steeply still, and it was becoming increasingly stony.
-The light grew broader as they went on, and soon they saw that there was a rock wall before them: the side of a hill, or the abrupt end of some long root thrust out by the distant mountains.
+The light grew broader as they went on, and soon they saw that there was a rock wall before them: the side of a hill or the abrupt end of some long root thrust out by the distant mountains.
 No trees grew on it, and the sun was falling full on it stony face.
-The twigs of trees at its foot were stretched out stiff and still, as if reaching out to warmth.
-Where all had looked so shabby and gray, the wood now gleamed with rich brown, and with a smooth black – grace of bark like polished leather.
+The twigs of trees at its foot were stretched out stiff and still as if reaching out to the warmth.
+Where all had looked so shabby and gray, the wood now gleamed with rich brown and with a smooth black – the grace of bark like polished leather.
 The bowls of the trees glowed with a soft green like young grass: early spring or a fleeting vision of it was about them.”

-Can you see how Tolkien took an opportunity to slow the pace between intense action scenes by describing the landscape.
+Can you see how Tolkien took an opportunity to slow the pace between intense action scenes by describing the landscape?
 You can do that too.

 Use long flowing sentences steeped in rich sensory descriptions (adverbs, adjectives).